franciscoxavier04/pm-BIM/docs/user-guide/file-management/one-drive-integration/README.md

 You can use **OneDrive/SharePoint** as an integrated file storage in OpenProject.

+> [!NOTE]
-> **Note**: OneDrive/SharePoint integration is an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
+> OneDrive/SharePoint integration is an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
 An upgrade from the free Community edition is easy and helps support OpenProject.

 This integration makes it possible for you to:

 - Link files and folders stored in OneDrive/SharePoint with work packages in OpenProject
 - View, open and download files and folders linked to a work package via the **Files** tab

+> [!IMPORTANT]
-> **Important note**: To be able to use OneDrive/SharePoint as a file storage in your project, the administrator of your instance should first have completed the [OneDrive/SharePoint integration setup](../../../system-admin-guide/integrations/one-drive).
+> To be able to use OneDrive/SharePoint as a file storage in your project, the administrator of your instance should first have completed the [OneDrive/SharePoint integration setup](../../../system-admin-guide/integrations/one-drive).
 Then a project administrator can activate the integrated storage in the [File storages](../../projects/project-settings/files/) for a project.

 | Topic                                                        | Description                                                  |
 | ------------------------------------------------------------ | :----------------------------------------------------------- |